DanielleYasso/Gems-Game/README.md

 Step 14: Get Clever, Have Fun
 -----------------------------
 Congratulations, you have a game.
 Sort of.
 It's not all that interesting, and it definitely could be better.
-You can spend some time looking at engine.py to see how it all works (be careful, there be dragons down there).
-You *might* even need to edit engine.py in order to do some of the fancier things you want to do.
+You can spend some time looking at ```engine.py``` to see how it all works (be careful, there be dragons there).
+You *might* even need to edit ```engine.py``` in order to do some of the fancier things you want to do.
 Be careful and test as you go!

 More interestingly, spend some time playing with object interactions, adding more objects and classes to your game, and fixing some bugs.
 Here are some ideas: